rickardlindberg/rlci/README.md

 * **TDD / Refactoring**
     * Get it working as fast as possible, then refactor/design
 * **Zero Friction Development**
+* **How can we make a feature smaller?**

 ## Stories

 This is the backlog of stories to serve as a reminder of what might be interesting to work on next.

+* Don't drop connections
+    * Reliable socket server loop

+* More robust deploy
+    * `./rlci.py engine version` to verify new version
+        * Run in separate stage with restart in between

+* More responsive server
+    * Use asyncio to make server process multiple requests simultaeneoysly
+    * Listen in while loop?
+        * Handle reload-engine command
+            * Requires async engine server
+            * Requires more advanced parameter passing IPC

 ## History